-We expect that as SARS-CoV-2 continues to evolve, and the risk of severe COVID-19 disease and deaths continues especially for high risk populations, there will be continued demand for vaccine boosting and vaccinations, especially for at-risk and immunocompromised groups.
-To meet this need, in 2023, we plan to deliver doses originally scheduled for delivery in 2022 in some geographies.
-We also expect that in 2023, the transition from an advanced purchase agreement environment to commercial market ordering will start in some geographies and that there may be a regulatory recommendation to adapt the COVID-19 vaccines to address newly circulating variants or sublineages of SARS-CoV-2.
-Our estimated COVID-19 vaccine revenues reflect expected deliveries under existing or committed supply contracts and anticipated sales through traditional commercial orders.
-A renegotiation of the existing supply contract with the European Commission is ongoing, with the potential for rephasing deliveries of doses across multiple years and/or a volume reduction.
+We expect that as SARS-CoV-2 continues to evolve, and the risk of severe COVID-19 disease and deaths continues, especially for high risk populations, there will be continued demand for vaccine boosting and vaccinations, especially for at-risk and immunocompromised groups.
+We also expect to begin the transition from an advanced purchase agreement environment to commercial market ordering in some geographies, driven by regulatory recommendations to adapt COVID-19 vaccines to newly circulating variants or sublineages of SARS-CoV-2, namely XBB.1.5 for the fall and winter seasons in 2023 and 2024.

-B. Clinical Development and Regulatory Updates
+B. Clinical Development, Regulatory and Manufacturing Updates